 An important general implication of this work is that in high-latitude paleoenvironmental records spanning large temporal climate gradients, the relationship between precipitation, evaporation and temperature with lake water 18O values may be related to lake levels and overall aridity in complicated ways.
-For example, we have shown that it is possible during times of extreme aridity and low lake levels, for lower than modern evaporation and precipitation (due to cold temperatures and short ice-free seasons) to result in relatively low lake water evaporative enrichment.
+For example, we have shown that it is possible, during times of extreme aridity and low lake levels, for lower than modern evaporation and precipitation (due to cold temperatures and short ice-free seasons) to result in relatively low lake water evaporative enrichment.
 In such cases, lake levels may be low mainly due to reduced precipitation rather than higher evaporation.
-However, after summer temperatures warmed during the BA, higher evaporation exerted greater control on lake hydrologic balance including during the YD when summer temperatures appear to have remained relatively warm.
+However, after summer temperatures warmed during the BA, higher evaporation exerted greater control on lake hydrologic balance, including during the YD, when summer temperatures appear to have remained relatively warm.
 In general, changes in precipitation likely dominated P-E variations during colder early deglacial, but with rapid warming following the BA transition rises in evaporation outpaced rises in precipitation, resulting in the semi-arid regional ecosystem of today.
 It may follow that if future climate trajectories foster a continued rise in evaporation relative to precipitation with rising temperatures, which also drive permafrost thaw, declines in surface water availability and corresponding effects on vegetation could result.

 This study has utilized the Burial Lake chironomid-inferred water isotope record in combination with independently reconstructed lake levels and July temperatures to highlight the propensity for unusual relations between precipitation and evaporation in eastern Beringia, during a time when multiple climatic influences were changing with rising sea levels.
 Although the record has several limitations, such as the coarse sampling resolution and dating uncertainty, it adds to the limited number of proxy-based assessments of individual hydroclimatic variables for Beringia.
-The results provide first order estimates for broad periods of time and provide numerous testable hypotheses that stand to be improved by further work with hydrologic modeling investigations, such as those for Bayesian proxy systems and coupled atmosphere-land surface-ecosystem simulations.
+The results provide first-order estimates for broad periods of time and provide numerous testable hypotheses that stand to be improved by further work with hydrologic modeling investigations, such as those for Bayesian proxy systems and coupled atmosphere-land surface-ecosystem simulations.
 The hypotheses presented here also stand to be significantly refined by improved age control of Burial Lake sediments and future proxy record developments in Beringia that we hope this study helps to stimulate.
 This study has been accomplished by fully exploiting the combined utility of moisture balance reconstructions by lake levels with lake water isotope constraints.
 Although standing bodies of water that were sensitive to hydroclimatic change were likely rare in Beringia, these results suggest that a concerted effort to locate and study them will provide additionally valuable insights, particularly those located on the submerged portions of the land bridge.

 Acknowledgments